maddude73/clientpass-doc-site-master/public/docs/database_recommendations.md

 ### Pros

 - **Real-time Updates:** Firestore has excellent real-time data synchronization capabilities out of the box.
-This is a major advantage for building collaborative and real-time applications.
 - **Fully Managed and Serverless:** Firestore is a fully managed, serverless database, which means you don't have to worry about managing servers or infrastructure.
 - **Integrated with Firebase:** It's tightly integrated with other Firebase services, such as Firebase Authentication, Cloud Functions, and Storage.
-- **Offline Support:** Firestore has built-in offline support for mobile and web apps, which allows your app to work even when the user is offline.
+- **Offline Support:** Firestore has built-in offline support for mobile and web apps.

 ### Cons